iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > Ok.
 Difficult to tell if the other person is not talking our that the audio has cut out.
 Consider a visual clue?
 (Doctor's mouth not always visible.)<br> :date: __2021-05-15 16:16:46__

-> Looking for a health coach.<br> :date: __2021-05-09 19:45:45__

-> This is almost perfect.
-I would suggest everyone keep in mind the importance of being as thorough as possible with interaction.
-If you have a temperature and blood pressure gauge use it during visit.<br> :date: __2021-04-03 20:19:38__

 #### 3-star reviews